ZadeAbhishek/hackerearth-Interview/README.md

 6. **How to design a Pac-Man game?**

-# Online Assessment Details
+## Online Assessment Details

-- **Content:** The online assessment consists of JavaScript output questions, CSS questions, React questions, and code analysis for time complexity.
+**Content:** The online assessment consisted of JavaScript output questions, CSS questions, React questions, and code analysis for time complexity.
+It's important to note that there was negative marking for incorrect answers.

-- **Note:** Be cautious as there is negative marking for incorrect answers.
+## Interview Insights

-# Interview Insights
+**Previous Interview Experience:** The candidate had a previous interview for the same profile six months ago but was rejected.

-- **Previous Interview Experience:** The candidate had a previous interview for the same profile six months ago but was rejected.
+**Interview Focus:** The interview primarily emphasized problem-solving and data structures.
+It is recommended to regularly practice on platforms like LeetCode to prepare effectively.

-- **Interview Focus:** The emphasis is on problem-solving and data structures.
-Regular practice on platforms like LeetCode is recommended.
+**Preparation Focus:**
-- **Preparation Focus:**
+- **Basic CSS Questions:** Be prepared for questions related to CSS fundamentals, such as centering elements.
-  - a. **Basic CSS Questions:** Expect questions like how to center an element.
+- **React Knowledge:** If React is mentioned on your resume, ensure a thorough understanding of React documentation and its lifecycle methods.

-  - b. **React Knowledge:** If React is mentioned on your resume, thorough understanding of React documentation and its lifecycle methods is essential.
+## Best Wishes

-- **Best Wishes:** Best of luck with your preparations!
+Best of luck with your preparations!
+Remember to focus on problem-solving skills, data structures, and a strong grasp of CSS and React.
+Your commitment to practice, especially on platforms like LeetCode, will likely contribute to your success.

-**Note:** The candidate was also curious about the nature of questions in the online assessment and inquired if they were similar to LeetCode questions.
+**Note:** The candidate also inquired about the nature of questions in the online assessment and wondered if they were similar to LeetCode questions.